The Quick Guide To

 Once you are living in Mexico, it’ll be a lot less expensive for you to buy a SIM card and have a Mexican phone.
 Usually, you can get a pay-as-you SIM card for as little as $10 USD which has enough data and minutes for the average user to not run out in a month.

-With regards to the Internet, fiber optic internet is slowly making its way to every city in Mexico.
+With regards to the Internet, fiber optic Internet is slowly making its way to every city in Mexico.
 Most big and mid-sized cities have great internet coverage and download speeds of 100Mbps.
-However, upload speeds in Mexico can vary significantly between 5 Mbps up to 100 Mbps.
+However, upload speeds in Mexico can vary significantly between 5 Mbps to 100 Mbps.
 If you plan to work remotely while living in Mexico, you’ll want to research the area you’re moving to.
 Even if a city has fiber optic cables, it’s not uncommon for specific neighborhoods to not have them installed.

 Most expats prefer to watch their favorite TV Shows and Movies through platforms like Netflix, HULU, and Amazon.
 And for you to be able to watch some of your favorite shows through these platforms, you’ll need to buy a VPN.